 Given that the city is at a distance of about 30km, their lives often begin and end in these villages.
 Even going to a college in Coimbatore is not easy.
 So we focus on developing entrepreneurial skills.
 We have a vocational programme (Diploma in Basic Rural Technology) after class VIII.
 It has components like agriculture, animal husbandry, electrification, carpentry … so that they learn livelihood skills and can pursue higher diplomas in their fields if they choose to do so.
 For those who want to pursue professional courses or higher studies, we guide them through the process.

-LILA: You have also set up self-help group with women from these villages.
+LILA: You have also set up a self-help group with women from these villages.
 What are the different kind of activities you are involved in, in terms of building a larger ecosystem beyond the school?

 PR: This is a small place.
 The people here, whether they are flower-sellers or tailors, have a child studying here and are connected to the school in different ways.
 We have people from the local community as members of staff – whether teaching or non-teaching.
 The self-help group purchases all the things we need for our kitchen from wholesale markets and then they mark it up and sell it to the school.
 We also give them ideas to make products like different kinds of bags, jewellery, cushion covers, and embroidery work, which we help market.